 However, with premature ejaculation (or PE for short) being the most common male sexual dysfunction, affecting approximately 31% of Australian adult males, it is important for guys to fully understand this condition and the array of treatment options available - including medical treatments, psychological therapy and behavioural and lifestyle changes.

 This guide seeks to provide you with all the information you need to make informed decisions about your own sexual health.
 We cover what PE is, how it is diagnosed, its potential causes and the treatment options available.

 What is Premature Ejaculation?

 Premature ejaculation (or “PE”, for short), defined simply, is when a man ejaculates sooner than he or his partner would like.

-The International Society for Sexual Medicine (ISSM) provides a formal definition, defining PE as
+The International Society for Sexual Medicine (ISSM) provides a formal definition,

 “ejaculation that always or nearly always occurs prior to or within about 1 minute of vaginal penetration from the first sexual experience (lifelong PE) or a clinically significant and bothersome reduction in latency time, often to about 3 minutes or less (acquired PE)”.

 PE can be categorised into two main types: lifelong and acquired:

 - Lifelong PE occurs when an individual has always or nearly always, experienced PE.